mariusud/apollo-offline-link/README.md

 ## How It Works

-- If online, operations pass through immediately.
+- If online, or an operation is not watched it will pass through immediately.
-- If offline and the operation name is listed in `watchOperations`, the operation is queued.
-- When connectivity returns, the queue is replayed in order.
+- Operations listed in `watchOperations` will be queued when offline.
-- If a watched operation fails with a network error, it is queued and the link marks itself offline.
+- If a watched operation is attempted and hits a network error, it is added to the queue and the link marks itself offline.
+- The queue is persisted with AsyncStorage, so queued operations survive app restarts.
+- When connectivity returns, queued operations are replayed in order.
+- Failed replays stay at the head of the queue and are retried later.
+After 5 failed replay attempts, the queued item is dropped.

 By default, no operations are queued unless `watchOperations` is provided.